chenxing3/Waveman/README.md

     $ python Convert_Image.py --AudioFile=./audio/test.wav

 If not specify a ID, it will generate a random string with 8 characters.
 To specify ID, the command is:

     $ python Convert_Image.py --AudioFile=./audio/test.wav --ID=test

 (2) To convert many audio files, please provide a excel list with three information: audio file, ID and species (Please refer a temple in ./list/Audio_list.xlsx).

-If two or more species in audio file, please separate it to multiple audio files with only one species include it.
+If two or more species in audio file, please separate it to multiple audio files with only one species in each file.

     $ python Convert_Image_batch.py --AudioList=./list/Audio_list.xlsx

 Step 2.
 Manually assign images to specific folders, which images classify to three categories.

-This step require manually selection.
+This step requires manually selection.
 There are four folders generated in step 1 for you to assign the images, include strong, weak, nosignal and others.

 Strong folder is provided to store bat signal with relatively intact call structure;